ScotRail: Scotland National

-Fleet
+Rolling stock

 ScotRail operates a number of different electric and diesel train types in its fleet.

-In 2021, ScotRail introduced five newly refurbished Class 153 carriages, which are attached to two-car Class 156 units.
+In 2021, ScotRail's predecessor introduced five newly refurbished Class 153 carriages, which are attached to two-car Class 156 units.
 These new carriages, named "Highland Explorer" feature a 50:50 split between seating and bicycle racks.

-The new carriage, which carries a £10 supplement to the regular ticket price, includes complimentary refreshments, cycling themed interior decorations and external vinyl wrap, and maps for cyclists planning to explore Western Scotland by bicycle.
+The new carriage, which carries a £10 supplement to the regular ticket price, includes complimentary refreshments, cycling-themed interior decorations and external vinyl wrap, and maps for cyclists planning to explore Western Scotland by bicycle.